mathjax/MathJax-docs/start.rst

 into the ``<head>`` block of your document.
 In this case, MathJax will check to see what is the most current version available, and will load that, regardless of the version you specified.
-That way, you can always be sure you will ahve the most up-to-date version of MathJax, and will not have to modify your pages as new versions are released.
+That way, you can always be sure you will have the most up-to-date version of MathJax, and will not have to modify your pages as new versions are released.

 .. note::